peat/pdo/_posts/2009-10-23-using-google-wave.md

 All things considered, I think Google Wave is a big step forward in online communication, and has the potential to be a huge win for Google.
 I can honestly say it has provided real world value for my clients, myself, and my employer.
 Wave has taken a prominent place in my communication toolbox, along side e-mail and instant messaging.
 I hope it stays there, and I'm looking forward to the time when I can connect with all of my friends, colleagues, and clients.

 Who else has had the opportunity to use Google Wave in a production environment, to solve real world problems?
 I'd love to hear how it succeeded or failed, and what techniques other people are using.

-PS: If you're already on board, send me a wave at peatbakke@googlewave.com!